saddle-finance/saddle-docs/faq.md

 Some assets, like Synthetix sBTC or sUSD, maintain their peg synthetically (in this case, via collateralization of SNX).
-Other assets maintain their peg by being backed by and redeemable for the actual underlying asset, either permissionlessly (e.g. tBTC, DAI) or through a centralized custodian (eg WBTC, USDC).
+Other assets maintain their peg by being backed by and redeemable for the actual underlying asset, either permissionlessly (e.g. tBTC) or through a centralized custodian (e.g. WBTC, USDC).

 These different approaches and the associated risks are why the prices of pegged